solana-labs/solana/book/src/testnet-participation.md

 throughput, a higher-end machine with a GPU is not necessary to participate.

 However ensure the machine used is not behind a residential NAT to avoid NAT traversal issues.
-A cloud-hosted machine works best.
-Ensure that IP ports 8000 through 10000 are not blocked for Internet traffic.
+A cloud-hosted machine works best.  **Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.**

 Prebuilt binaries are available for Linux x86_64 (Ubuntu 18.04 recommended).
 MacOS or WSL users may build from source.